RubenKelevra/pacman.store/README.md

 ### Install IPFS as a service:

-Install [`ipfs`](https://wiki.archlinux.org/index.php/IPFS) on each of your systems - I recommend my AUR package [go-ipfs-git](https://aur.archlinux.org/packages/go-ipfs-git) which uses the hardended service file.
+Install [`ipfs`](https://wiki.archlinux.org/index.php/IPFS) on each of your systems - I recommend my AUR package [go-ipfs-git](https://aur.archlinux.org/packages/go-ipfs-git) which uses the hardened service file.

 Start the service with: